 It’s fairytale, unique and sucks you in faster than you can spit yourself out in 24 hours.
 Yet for those curious to stay at the UNESCO World Heritage Site a bit longer, you can not only live locally and leisurely walk the historical centre, but also experience a whole other world waiting below it.

 Nearly one year after my Medieval Days Festival fun (an annual celebration of the country’s legacy), I returned to the Republic of San Marino, after travelling a route that took me from Bologna to Forlimpopoli.
-I wanted to dig even further on this tiny country and return to a place that I consider to be one of my homes at heart I have scattered globally.
+I wanted to dig even further into this tiny country and return to a place that I consider to be one of my homes at heart, I have scattered globally.

 READ MORE: San Marino Microstate Guide

-More importantly, I know I will always find something new in San Marino when I return each time, despite its small 61 square kilometre size.
+More importantly, I know I will always find something new in San Marino whenever I return, despite its small size of 61 square kilometres.
 Its claim of being “small enough to be big” is well worth the challenge of further exploration.

 Adventure in San Marino Old Town